Simpson’s Diversity Index Calculator

 Omni's Simpson's diversity index calculator allows you to measure the diversity of species in a given community.
 Just enter the population of different species, and our calculator will compute Simpson's index for your data.

-Read on to know the definition and formula for Simpson's diversity index.
+Read on to learn the definition and formula for Simpson's diversity index.
 You will also find an example of Simpson's diversity index calculation.

 What is Simpson's index?